meatball133/crystal/concepts/classes/about.md

 # classes

-Classes are a centric concept in [object-oriented programming][object-oriented-programming].
+Classes are a central concept in [object-oriented programming][object-oriented-programming].
-[In Crystal so is everything an object][everything-is-an-object], and every object has a type, and it can respond to some methods.
+[In Crystal, everything is an object][everything-is-an-object], every object has a type, and it can respond to some methods.
 Classes are blueprints to create objects, providing initial values for state, like variables, and implementations of behavior, like methods.
 When creating an object from a class, the object is an instance of that class, the instance holds all the instance variables and states.